DarienBrito/TDMorph/README.md

 ## About the license

-Since we are artists/programmers and not lawyers, I trust you will give credit where credit is due and respect the licence (GNU General Public License v3 aka GPL-3), meaning that if at some point you would like to use this tool in a commercial endeavour for which you do not want to disclose the source code, you will get in touch first :)
+Since we are artists/programmers and not lawyers, I trust you will give credit where credit is due and respect the licence: GNU General Public License v3 (GPL-3).
+This means that if at some point you would like to use this tool in a commercial endeavour for which you do not want to disclose the source code, you will get in touch first, so a fair arrangement can be made.

 Enjoy!